How to Optimize Your Website for AI Search Engines

 - Link internally to supporting pages with descriptive anchor text

 The shift to AI search is already happening.
 Businesses that restructure their content for extraction and citation now will build visibility that compounds as these platforms grow.
 Start with your highest-traffic pages, add schema, write answer blocks, and make every page easy for a language model to quote.
-That is how modern SEO becomes AI-search-ready.
+A quick free audit will show you which pages to fix first, and that is how modern SEO becomes AI-search-ready.